Last Updated: March 2026

 Who are we Designing for?

-In analysing and synthesising our research, we had to re-centre the people we're designing for, and we did with Dean.
+In analysing and synthesising our research, we had to re-centre the people we're designing for, and we did that with Dean.

 User persona